MarkenJaden/HowTo.UniversalModCore/README.md

 * **UMC does not yet offer by far all the features that [MinecraftForge](https://github.com/MinecraftForge/MinecraftForge) offers.** For example, if you just want to make a small mod that adds some standard blocks and items, I highly recommend you to deal with Forge first, as UMC doesn't offer a proper integration of "normal" blocks yet.

 To give a rough overview of the possibilities of UMC, the main developer [cam72cam](https://github.com/cam72cam) has also developed its own mod based on it.
 This is "[Immersive Railroading](https://github.com/TeamOpenIndustry/ImmersiveRailroading)", which adds a complex railroad system with flexibly placeable rails not limited to the block grid, complex physics and easily expandable with resource packs to add new trains.
+Another example would be [LandOfSignals](https://github.com/LandOfRails/LandOfSignals).
+This is not quite as complex and you get a quicker overview.

 So you can program really complex, and well optimized mods that cover many versions, but you have to be prepared for various compromises.

 ## How to get started

-*Take a look at the branches in this repo.
+*COMING SOON - Take a look at the branches in this repo.
 Depending on how you want to start, I have provided you with different stands.*

 Here you get a completely empty project with which you start from scratch to build your mod.